The Hybrid Reality

 - Environment truths live in meeting notes or tribal knowledge.

-If the metrics do not connect across the full delivery flow, then neither does the operating model…and this kind of transparency and analytical clarity is a pipe dream.
+If the metrics do not connect across the full delivery flow, neither does the operating model.
+At that point, transparency is not a capability.
+It is a wish made during a status meeting.

 What Would Actually Help